Home Blog What is GDPR in India: GDPR vs DPDPA Global Compliance Guide

 • Data Processor: An entity that processes personal data on behalf of the controller

-• Data Subject: An identified or identifiable natural person
+• Data Subject: An identified or identifiable natural persons rather than just individuals

-• Personal Data: Any information relating to an identified or identifiable natural person
+• Personal Data: Any information where personal data relates to an identified or identifiable natural person

 • Special Categories of Personal Data: Sensitive data including racial or ethnic origin, political opinions, religious beliefs, etc.